Canadadry/lua-build-system/Readme.md

 # Lua Build System

 This project is a Lua-based build system designed to compile C++ projects.
 It can handle building, cleaning, and running a program by using clang++.
 It supports multi-action CLI commands and includes test cases to verify the correctness of the build process.
+For an easier developpment [Teal](https://github.com/teal-language/tl) is used in place of lua.

 ## Features